patrick-steele-idem/async-config/README.md

 This module provides a simple asynchronous API for loading environment-specific config files and configuration data from other sources.
 This module utilizes the [shortstop](https://github.com/krakenjs/shortstop) module to provide support for resolving values inside the configuration files based on user-provided "protocol handlers".

-This module has extensive tests, documented, stable and production-ready.
+This module has extensive tests and is documented, stable and production-ready.

 # Table of Contents